 7.1

-The following Finance Committee, , Membership Committee, Planning and Improvements Committee, Committee.
-Directors shall be the chai of Standing Committees.
+The following standing committees shall include Finance Committee, Contract/Management Committee, Membership Committee, Planning and Improvements/Maintenance Committee, Social Committee and Swim Team Committee.
+Directors shall be the chairperson of Standing Committees.

 7.2 Finance Committee

 The Finance Committee may consist of a chairperson and up to four (4) "Active Members", and shall: